Facebook says parents mostly trust themselves to guide their kids’ internet use

 - 64% of parents trust themselves the most to guide their child’s technology use.

-- 77% of parents say they are the most appropriate to determine how much time their child spends using online technologies.
+- 77% of parents say they are the most appropriate person to determine how much time their child spends using online technologies.

-- 77% of parents say they are the most appropriate to decide the right age for their child to use online digital technologies.
+- 77% of parents say they are the most appropriate person to decide the right age for their child to use online digital technologies.

 The only surprising thing about this survey is that 36% of parents perhaps don’t trust themselves to guide their children’s tech use.
 Maybe Facebook can next conduct a survey on who they think is better qualified?